-Whether you go to a big “windows company” or local contractor, you will get prices for new vinyl windows ranging from $200-1000 to install a simple double hung window.
+Whether you go to a big company or a local contractor, your advertised vinyl window replacement cost will range from as little as $200 to as much as $1,000 to install a simple double hung vinyl window.

-While $200 for a new window (installed) is really cheap, and $1000 is way too expensive, the devil is always in details.
-So let’s take a look at how much new windows cost – both for the unit itself, as well as the installation.
-For now we will stick to VINYL, but other materials usually cost more by a difference in the price of windows itself, as installation is nearly the same.
+While $200 for a new vinyl window is really cheap, and $1,000 is way too expensive, the devil is always in details.
+So let’s take a look at how much replacement vinyl windows actually cost – both for the unit itself, as well as the installation.

-Also not included in $189 or $200 replacement window price tag are the following NECESSARY items:
+Also, not included in $189 or $200 replacement windows price tag are the following NECESSARY items:

 - Wrapping of exterior frame